 Once you have that, it’s time to put together your shopping list.

 I use a Google Spreadsheet to create my shopping list.
 The top row or header cells each get a recipe.
-Below the recipe title, I include the url so I can find it again later if I lose it.
+Below the recipe title, I include the URL to find it again later if I lose it.
 Underneath that?
 I list the ingredients.
-ALL of the ingredients.
+ALL of the ingredients, and yes, that includes the spices.

-I then scroll partway down the page and begin making sections of the grocery store: Produce, Canned Goods, Spices, etc. Starting with the first recipe I begin placing items on the shopping list by grocery store section.
-(I’ll get the produce and turkey just few days beforehand, everything else I try to get within the next week).
+I then scroll partway down the page and begin making sections of the grocery store: Produce, Canned Goods, Spices, etc. Starting with the first recipe, I start placing items on the shopping list by the grocery store section.

 It’s easy and won’t take long.